-Kwara Hijab Controversy: CAN seeks spiritual intervention
+Kwara Hijab Controversy: CAN Seeks Spiritual Intervention

 He reminded all: “God is with us.
 We have Him as Israelites have Him.
 He has promised to be our God and He has superior power.”
 He enjoined Christians to go in might as a united body of Christ.

-The gathering also prayed for the unity of the church, for peace in Nigeria and Kwara State in particular.
-Prayers were said for blessings, courage, and boldness in faith
+The gathering also prayed for unity of the Church, for peace in Nigeria and Kwara State in particular.
+Prayers were said for blessings, courage and boldness in faith..

-They also prayed for a secured society and for Governor Abdulrahman Abdulrazaq to heed CAN’s call and make do his promise of answering their requests.

-Among the anointed ministers of the gospel who led the faithful in prayer were Rev Gabriel Olaoye, Rev S A Adedayo, Rev J S Owoeye, Rev Abel Aiyedogbon, Very Rev. Shokoya, Rev Noah Adeosun, Rev Malomo, Pastor Mrs. Ibitoye, who led the praise worship.